 Stitching these services together as integrations saves customers time and money by automating repetitive processes, connecting workflows, and syncing data across systems.

 These demands manifest themselves through customers requesting ‘API access’.
 This isn’t a feature request.
 It’s your customers telling you they need the existing services they use to programmatically interact with yours.
 Basic feature parity is the baseline.
 Excellent developer documentation is the cherry on top.
 Not new features, just a programmatic interface to complement your existing web, iOS, and Android interfaces.
 Sounds easy, right?

 For product teams who treat APIs as features, the reality is usually a lot more complicated.

 API requests treated as feature requests always end up at the back-end of backlogs.
 Why?
 Product teams are rewarded for shipping tangible value.
 For many product teams, APIs are intangible.
 If the design artefacts covering your walls mostly consist of screens and user flows, it’s easy forget that those screens and user flows aren’t the only ways your customers will interact with your product.

 As new features are released to your web, iOS, and Android interfaces — but not your API — your product steps further and further away from feature parity across your visual and programmatic interfaces.
 Naming conventions are non-existent, or or inconsistent.
 Integrations become complicated to build, and impossible for developer partners to build.
 Your product becomes a silo’d black box.

 Customers churn.
-Because your product is inconsistent.
+Because your product is inconsistent and isolated.
 Not because you didn’t build new features.